irmen/Tale/docs/source/index.rst

 MUD mode versus Interactive Fiction mode
 ----------------------------------------
 The Tale game driver launches in Interactive Fiction mode by default.
-This is because my development efforts are focused on IF at the moment.

-However, there's already a little bit of multi-user goodness available.
-You can enable it by using the :kbd:`--mode mud` command line switch.
+To run a story (or world, rather) in multi-user MUD mode, use the :kbd:`--mode mud` command line switch.
-A couple of new commands and features are enabled when you do this (amongst others: message-of-the-day support and the 'stats' command).
+A whole lot of new commands and features are enabled when you do this (amongst others: message-of-the-day support and the 'stats' command).
 Running a IF story in MUD mode may cause some problems.
-It's only possible to do this for testing purposes right now, and may be broken.
+Therefore you can specify in the story config what game modes your story supports.

 Copyright